 About the LFD

-The Laboratory for Fluorescence Dynamics (LFD) is a national research resource center for biomedical fluorescence spectroscopy, jointly supported by the National Center for Research Resources division of the National Institutes of Health, grant number P41 RR003155, and the University of California, Irvine.
+The Laboratory for Fluorescence Dynamics (LFD) is a national research resource center for biomedical fluorescence spectroscopy, jointly supported by the National Institute of General Medical Sciences (NIGMS) division of the National Institutes of Health (grant number 2P41GM103540) and the University of California, Irvine.

 History and Organization

-In 2006 the LFD relocated to the University of California, Irvine, where it occupies a ~8000 sq. ft. facility in the interdisciplinary Natural Sciences II building, Biomedical Engineering Department.
+In 2006 the LFD relocated to the University of California, Irvine, where it occupies a ~8000 sq. ft. facility in the interdisciplinary Natural Sciences II building, Department of Biomedical Engineering.

 The Principal Investigator of the LFD is Enrico Gratton.
-Former directors and Co-PIs were William W. Mantulin, Robert M. Clegg and Theodore L. Hazlett.
+The current Co-Investigator is Michelle A. Digman.
+Former directors and Co-Investigators were William W. Mantulin, Robert M. Clegg and Theodore L. Hazlett.

 About two dozen people are currently working in the LFD.
 Over the years more than thirty students have graduated out of the LFD.
 Many former members are now distinguished scientists in academia and industry.